sirixdb/sirix/README.md

 ### Revision Histories
-**Keeping the revision history is one of the main features in SirixDB.** We're able to revert any revision into an earlier version or back up the system automatically without the overhead of copying.
-SirixDB only ever copies changed database-pages and depending on the versioning algorithm we chose during the creation of a database/resource only page-fragments, as well as ancestor index-pages to create a new revision.
+**Keeping the revision history is one of the main features in SirixDB.** You can revert any revision into an earlier version or back up the system automatically without the overhead of copying.
+SirixDB only ever copies changed database-pages and, depending on the versioning algorithm you chose during the creation of a database/resource, only page-fragments, and ancestor index-pages to create a new revision.

-We can reconstruct every revision in <em>O(n)</em>, where <em>n</em>
+You can reconstruct every revision in <em>O(n)</em>, where <em>n</em>
 denotes the number of nodes in the revision.
 Binary search is used on an in-memory (linked) map to load the revision, thus finding the revision root page has an asymptotic runtime complexity of <em>O(log